THE BIRTH OF A TRADITION

 It is the Rescue Squad’s heavy reliance on volunteers that has defined its history and its character.
 The obligations that the Squad places on its members are legendary and have no doubt contributed to the Squad’s status as one of the nation’s strongest volunteer EMS/Fire/Rescue departments.
 The fact that research scientists, accountants, lawyers, college and graduate school students, government officials, small business owners, school teachers, nurses, corporate executives, and others volunteer with the Rescue Squad is both a reflection of the community the Squad serves and a tribute to the Squad’s reputation for excellence.

-Today, the Bethesda-Chevy Chase Rescue Squad carries on the legacy left by Don Dunnington and his co-founders by providing emergency fire, rescue, and ambulance services to the Bethesda-Chevy Chase area, as well as Upper Northwest Washington, D.C.
-The Rescue Squad’s fleet includes seven ambulance/medic units, two heavy rescue squads, and various command and utility vehicles.
-The Squad’s 150 professionally-trained volunteers, a daytime staff, and two Montgomery County Paramedics responded to 26 calls for help every day.
+Today, the Bethesda-Chevy Chase Rescue Squad carries on the legacy left by Don Dunnington and his co-founders by providing emergency fire, rescue, and ambulance services to the Bethesda-Chevy Chase area.
+The Rescue Squad’s fleet includes six ambulance/medic units, two heavy rescue squads, and various command and utility vehicles.
+The Squad’s 150 professionally-trained volunteers, a daytime staff, and one Montgomery County Paramedic responded nearly 20 calls for help every day.
 The Squad derives almost all of its operating funds from generous community donations and occasional state and federal grants.

 Despite the growth in the population of its service area, the Rescue Squad has constantly improved its services to meet the challenges it encounters.
-In responding to more than 9,000 emergency calls per year, the Squad’s dedicated volunteers and staff let nothing get in the way of “Answering the Call.”
+In responding to nearly 7,000 emergency calls per year, the Squad’s dedicated volunteers and staff let nothing get in the way of “Answering the Call.”